Propaganda (band): 1988–1992: New record deal and line-up

-1998–2004: Part-Reunion and second split
+1998–2004: Part-reunion and second split

-In 1998, Mertens, Brücken, and Freytag reunited, signed an options deal with East West Records, and began working on new material.
+In 1998, Mertens, Brücken, and Freytag reunited, signed an options deal with East West, and began working on new material.
 Several tracks were completed, including one produced by Tim Simenon and featuring Depeche Mode's Martin Gore on guitar.
-A video for one song, "No Return", was produced in Morocco and directed by "Keyser Soze" in December 1998.
+A video for one song, "No Return", was produced in Morocco and directed by 'Keyser Soze' in December 1998.
 Two minute clips of it, along with photos of the shoot, were released via the band's official website in early 2000.
-However, no album materialized and, in January 2002, Brücken announced, "The reunion was worth a try, but did not work out.".
+However, no album materialized and, in January 2002, Brücken announced, "The reunion was worth a try, but did not work out."
 Tracks of these recording sessions were leaked to the internet in 2002.

-However a real reunion of the four original band members took place in November 2004, when Brücken, Dörper, Freytag and Mertens - but without Thein - performed the title "Dr Mabuse" at a "Concert for The Prince`s Trust" which took place at Wembley Arena.
-It celebrated 25 years of successful activity of the producer and co-owner of ZTT Records: Trevor Horn.
+However a real reunion of the four original band members took place in November 2004, when Brücken, Dörper, Freytag and Mertens—but without Thein—performed "Dr. Mabuse" at a concert for the Prince's Trust which took place at Wembley Arena, celebrating 25 years of Trevor Horn's career as a successful producer.

 A few years later the band also appeared exclusively on a German TV show celebrating the best songs of the 1980s.

-2005–2018: Further activities
+2005–2015: Further activities

 In early 2005, Propaganda, now comprising Susanne Freytag and Michael Mertens, started to release new material on the German independent label Amontillado Music.
-The 12" vinyl release "Valley of the Machine Gods" was sold out within two weeks.
+The limited edition 12" vinyl release "Valley of the Machine Gods" was sold out within two weeks.

 In July 2010, a two-disc Deluxe Edition of A Secret Wish, containing the varying tracks released on both the original vinyl album, cassette and CD versions, was released to mark the album's 25th anniversary.
 This edition also included unreleased 12-inch remixes and previously unheard demos.
-The booklet accompanying the release noted that "At the time of writing, spring 2010, Mertens, Brücken, Freytag and Dörper are back on terms and for the second time since 2000 they are considering working together."
+The booklet accompanying the release noted that "at the time of writing, spring 2010, Mertens, Brücken, Freytag and Dörper are back on terms and for the second time since 2000 they are considering working together".

 On 2 March 2011, Claudia Brücken performed at Scala in London and was joined by Ralf Dörper and Susanne Freytag for some of the tracks.
 Thomas Leer was also expected to perform but was unable to do so because of a throat operation.
 The gig was recorded for later DVD release and also featured Glenn Gregory and Martyn Ware of Heaven 17 and Andy Bell of Erasure.
 However, in an interview around the same time, Brücken said that Mertens was unwilling to work with her any longer.

-Andreas Thein (born 1954) died on 31 May 2013 from cancer.
+Andreas Thein died on 31 May 2013 from cancer.

-Propaganda is credited for remixing Holly Johnson's single "Dancing with no Fear" (released 2015), on which Michael Mertens and Ralf Dörper also played a synthesizer.
+Propaganda is credited for remixing Holly Johnson's single "Dancing with No Fear" (released 2015), on which Michael Mertens and Ralf Dörper also played a synthesizer.